 Continue making sales during inventory lead time

 As eCommerce sales grew during the pandemic, Amazon was short on warehouse space.
 The eCommerce giant stopped shipping nonessential FBA items for a time because it couldn’t handle the increased volume of orders.
 In a time of volatile demand, Direct Fulfillment is a good way for vendors to keep an important revenue stream flowing during periods when Amazon’s logistics operations can’t keep up.

 Keep search rankings from falling due to stockouts

 If the items you supply to Amazon fall out of stock, they can also fall out of the search rankings.
 When the products are back in Amazon’s warehouses, they may take time to regain their status.
 This status could put a dent in your wholesale sales.
 Direct Fulfillment keeps your products on top of its rankings.
 And this protects your own website too.

 Maintain customer satisfaction and brand loyalty

 Fulfillment alternatives for eCommerce vendors

 Whether you sell direct to consumers, wholesale to other retailers, or a mix of both, optimizing your logistics operation is essential.
 That could mean shipping orders from your company warehouse or working with a third-party logistics company.

-Red Stag Fulfillment provides a wide range of fulfillment services, including Amazon Seller Prime Fulfillment, LTL shipping, kitting, and inventory planning.
+Red Stag Fulfillment provides a wide range of fulfillment services, including Amazon FBA alternative, LTL shipping, kitting, and inventory planning.
 We process direct fulfillment from our clients to their customers with accuracy and on-time rates that put us at the top of the logistics industry.